garbles/yolk/README.md

 [![circle-ci](https://circleci.com/gh/garbles/yolk/tree/master.png?style=shield)](https://circleci.com/gh/garbles/yolk)
 [![npm version](https://badge.fury.io/js/yolk.svg)](https://badge.fury.io/js/yolk)

-__Rewrite in progress!!!__ While most of the API for Yolk will remain the same, it is currently being rewritten to accomodate various internal improvements that need to be made.
-[You can follow along here](https://github.com/garbles/yolk/pull/67). :neckbeard:

-Anyway...

 A library for building asynchronous user interfaces.

 * __Familiar__: Yolk is a small library built on top of [Virtual DOM](https://github.com/Matt-Esch/virtual-dom) and [RxJS](https://github.com/Reactive-Extensions/RxJS).
 It exposes a very limited API so that you don't have to spend weeks getting up to speed.
 Yolk components are just plain functions that return JSX or hyperscript.